Listoka/bittoka/README.md

-# "Bittoka or Story Time or Stories for Bits"
+# "Bittoka" or "Story Time" or "Stories for Bits" or whatever you want to call it

 ## MVC ##